pustike/pustike-inject/README.md

 Injector
 -------
 Injector is a core part of the library and tracks all dependencies for all types configured by module binders.
-When an instance of a type or of a binding key is requested, the injector returns an instance by creating it and injecting all it's declared dependencies (fields and constructor/methods).
+When an instance of a type or of a binding key is requested, the injector returns an instance by creating it and injecting all its declared dependencies (fields and constructor/methods).

 To create an injector, factory methods of Injectors class should be used, with bindings specified by modules and optionally with an injection point loader.
 And these bindings, specified by modules, are scanned to identify injection points and are registered as bindings linked to the binding key.